99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Kinesis Data Firehouse:
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/41492d0c-faaa-4e15-8d66-c1bd21b45c8c">

   Managed (ingest data at scale) used to load data into specific services, streams into ASW data stores near real-time, fully managed serverless.
   Takes data from producers / kinesis data stream.
 And Batch writes data into destinations to:
-  (to know)(S3, Redshift, Amazon Open Search, 3rd party destinations, HTTP endpoints) custom destinations it can first transform the data by compressing/converting ecc.. or custom with Lambda it has auto scaling not like KDS, there is no storage so no replay capability.
+  (to know)(S3, Redshift, Amazon Open Search, 3rd party destinations, HTTP endpoints) custom destinations (cant process just load data)
+  it can first transform the data by compressing/converting ecc.. or custom with Lambda
+  it has auto scaling not like KDS, there is no storage so no replay capability.

 - Kinesis Data Analytics:
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/fb8c6601-9e33-4380-b85e-e160cb48ef3d">

   analyze data Streams for SQL, fully managed.
-  It can read either from KDS or KDF, and apply SQL statements to perform real-time analytics + can add s3 to join data it can then send the data to KDS (that can do real-time processing of the data) or KDF ( that can send it to S3, Redshift, other)
+  It can read either from KDS or KDF, and apply SQL statements to perform real-time analytics + can add s3 to join data
+  it can then send the data to KDS (that can do real-time processing of the data) or KDF ( that can send it to S3, Redshift, other)

   Analyze data for Apache Flink:
   For managed clusters, it can read data from multiple sources at a time

 <img width="450" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/a364a0e5-ad38-4286-9a42-7f7bf9491009">

 Monitoring / troubleshooting / logs

 # CloudWatch
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/b5813ebd-7021-4505-abbf-ec18af030d43">